EvoEvolver/evomark-framework/docs_src/install.md

 ## Usage
 In the folder that you have installed the Evomark framework, you can initialize a new project by
 === Code {lang:"bash"}
-yarn em-init <project name>
+yarn em-init ./your-project
 ===
 You can preview the new project by starting a development server

 === Code {lang:"bash"}
-yarn em-dev <project name/path>
+yarn em-dev ./your-project
 ===
 During the run of the development server, all the change of source file will be detected automatically.
 Therefore, you don't need to build it by yourself.

 Finally, you can go to [http://localhost:3000/](http://localhost:3000/) to see the output of Evomark.
 I hope you will enjoy it!

+## Potential Issue

+At the current version of Evomark, when you create a new page, you must restart the dev server to load the page.
+We hope this inconvenience can be solved in the future versions.

+## Furthermore

+If you want to publish your project on internet, or you are interested in develop the Evomark framework, please follow the instruction in [Build, publish and develop](build-publish-dev).